teodor-pripoae/ninja-js/README.md

 #ninja

-Client side javascript framework to work with Django and Tastypie
+Client side javascript framework to work with Django and Tastypie.
+Depends on underscore.js and jQuery.

 ## renderTemplate
     // Populates container with result generated from template template_name with context